Learning Preconditioner for Conjugate Gradient PDE Solvers: Introduction

 Our approach has several benefits: the learned preconditioner outperforms classical preconditioners because it adapts to data distributions from target PDE applications.
 Additionally, the duality between graph and matrix grants our learned preconditioners the excellent property of correctness-by-construction and order-invariance.
-Moreover, unlike multi-grid preconditioners that specialize in elliptic PDEs~\cite{TrotMult2001} or other learning-based preconditioners~\cite{cali_arxiv, sappl_arxiv, akmann_arxiv, azulay_arxiv} that focus on a single problem or PDE, our proposed method for preconditioning is generic and applicable to many different problems, and we demonstrate this property with elliptic, parabolic, and hyperbolic PDEs. } To demonstrate the efficacy of our proposed preconditioner, we evaluate it on a set of 2D and 3D representative linear second-order PDEs.
+Moreover, unlike multi-grid preconditioners that specialize in elliptic PDEs~\cite{TrotMult2001} or other learning-based preconditioners~\cite{cali_arxiv, sappl_arxiv, akmann_arxiv, azulay_arxiv} that focus on a single problem or PDE, our proposed method for preconditioning is generic and applicable to many different problems.
+We demonstrate this property with elliptic, parabolic, and hyperbolic PDEs.

+To showcase the efficacy of our proposed preconditioner, we evaluate it on a set of 2D and 3D representative linear second-order PDEs.
 We compare its performance with (1) existing learning-based preconditioning methods and (2) classical numerical preconditioners.
-Our experiments show that our proposed method has its unique advantage over both baselines in speed.
+Our experiments show that our proposed method has a speed advantage over both baselines.
 It learns a preconditioner tailored to the training data distribution, which other preconditioning methods do not exploit.
-Finally, we also demonstrate the strong generalizability of our proposed approach with respect to varying physical parameter values and geometrical domains of a given PDE.
+Finally, we also demonstrate the strong generalizability of our proposed approach with respect to varying physical parameter values and geometrical domains.

-In summary, our work makes the following contributions: \begin{itemize}[leftmargin=*] \itemsep{1mm} \item We propose a generic learning-based framework to precondition conjugate gradient algorithm.
+In summary, our work makes the following contributions: \begin{itemize}[leftmargin=*] \itemsep{1mm} \item We propose a generic learning-based framework to precondition the conjugate gradient algorithm.
 Our proposed method guarantees positive definiteness by design and works with irregular geometric domains. \item We propose a novel and efficient loss function that introduces inductive bias to preconditioning large and sparse system matrices. \item We conduct extensive experiments to evaluate the efficacy and generalizability of our proposed approach and demonstrate its advantages over existing methods. \end{itemize}